Ekitji/siem/procmon/readme.md

    - Choose **CSV** as the file type.
    - Choose a filename and location.
 6. Click **OK**.
-   You now have a CSV file that can be opened in Excel, Python, or other data analysis tools.
-We will convert the CSV to NDJSON.
+   You now have a CSV file that We will convert the CSV to NDJSON and ingest it to a SIEM.
+It could also be opened in Excel, Python, or other data analysis tools.

-> **Pro tip:** Saving filtered events reduces file size and helps focus on relevant actions like `Process Create`, `CreateFile`, and `NAME NOT FOUND`.
+> **Pro tip:** Saving filtered events reduces file size and helps focus on relevant actions like `Path`, `User`, and `Result: NAME NOT FOUND`.

 ---